AntoineOrsoni/Jinja2-YDK-ANE/jinja2/exercices/2_conditions_loops/README.md

     * use whitespace control to have the same indentation and spacing as the output below.
 * `run.py`
     * pass a name for policy_name_odd and another for policy_name_even.
+    * you don't need to pass a policy_number as it will be given inside the loop, in the template file.

 ## Example of expected outputs